Over The Edge (1979?)

 Straight Time (1978)

 70s crime movie gold right here folks.
 This is a masterpiece.
 Can you go wrong with Dustin Hoffman, Harry Dean Stanton and Gary Busey as your trio of crappy robbers?
 Well yeah you probably could but all performances are understated and spot on.
 It also stars Theresa Russell and a young Kathy Bates.
 Perhaps the most outstanding performance though is from M Emmet Walsh who plays Max's (Dustin Hoffman) cunt of a payroll officer Earl.
-Look out for spectacular scene of Max handcuffed and dacked in the middle of a freeway!
+Look out for spectacular scene of Earl handcuffed and dacked in the middle of a freeway!

 The Long Good Friday (1980)

 The second best British gangster film behind that one mentioned above.
-The Long Good Friday's got the lot: Mental criminals with a nostalgia for a lost Britain, a gay bathhouse murder, Helen Mirren, car bombings, the IRA, pub bombings, the Mafia, Helen Mirren's hair, racism, sexual tension, brutal violence, Bob Hoskins taking a shower and betrayal.
+The Long Good Friday's got the lot: Mental criminals with a nostalgia for a lost Britain, gay bathhouse violence, Helen Mirren, car bombings, the IRA, pub bombings, the Mafia, Helen Mirren's hair, racism, sexual tension, brutal violence, Bob Hoskins taking a shower and betrayal.
 It's all set to the backdrop of London's late 70s decrepit docks.
 The soundtrack from Prog Rock/Library Music legend Francis Monkman** is ace too.